How is MIPS Score Calculated?

 REPORTING AS INDIVIDUALS

-• The data will need to be reported for every eligible clinician in the group for all applicable MIPS performance categories.
-(No data submission is required for the Cost category.)
+The data for all applicable MIPS performance categories will need to be reported for every eligible clinician in the group.
+(No data submission is required for the Cost category.
+CMS captures the Cost related data from your claims, if applicable.)

 REPORTING AS A GROUP

-• For Groups of 16 or more, an additional measure will be applicable: Hospital-Wide, 30-Day, All-Cause Unplanned Readmission (HWR) Rate.
-CMS will calculate the score from the Administrative Claims data and apply the score to the Quality category.
+For Groups of 16 or more, an additional measure will be applicable: Hospital-Wide, 30-Day, All-Cause Unplanned Readmission (HWR) Rate.
+CMS will calculate the score from the Administrative Claims data and apply it to the Quality category.
 No additional effort is required.

 REPORTING AS FACILITY-BASED CLINICIANS or GROUPS